tgnemecek/core-website/src/collections/posts/2021-09-15-the-pandemic-has-had-an-enormous-effect-on-all-of-us-so-whats-next.md

 ---
 collection: posts
 title: The pandemic has had an enormous effect on all of us...so what's next?
-text: "It's time to take charge & start moving forward, despite the difficulties during this historical time of transition.
+text: "It's time to take charge & start moving forward, despite the many difficulties of this historical transition.
 To learn more about how you can better lead your own  life and work--OR become a better leader in your organization, go here:"
 video: https://youtu.be/9lKcJEPrZFQ